DNA Skin Test

-For the DNA Skin Test, take a small saliva sample from the oral mucosa with the cotton swab that is included in the DNA Heart Health Test kit.
-After the swab, you insert the saliva samples into the enclosed sample tube.
+For the DNA Skin Test, take a small saliva sample from the oral mucosa with the cotton swab that is included in the DNA Skin Test kit.
+After using the swab, insert the saliva samples into the enclosed sample tube.
 Send the saliva samples to our medical partner laboratory by using the free return envelope.
 The lab will then carry out the DNA analysis.

 What do I have to consider when I take the test?

-The higher the quality of the sample, the faster and easier the laboratory is able to analyse it.
-You can contribute to this by adhering to the following guidelines for saliva sample taking:
+The higher the quality of the sample, the faster and more easily the laboratory is able to analyse it.
+You can contribute to this by adhering to the following guidelines for taking a saliva sample:

-- Do not eat or drink anything for at least half an hour before collect the saliva sample.
+- Do not eat or drink anything for at least half an hour before collecting the saliva sample.

 - Do not brush your teeth or use mouthwash at least half an hour before collecting the saliva sample.

-- Do not smoke in the 30 minutes before taking the tests
+- Do not smoke within 30 minutes of taking the tests.

-Based on 4 analysed genes, your results report provides you with information about three genetic tendencies of your skin health.
-For each, you will receive a possible interpretation of whether your genetic variants indicate a "normal" or "increased" tendency.
+Based on four analysed genes, your results report provides you with information about three genetic tendencies when it comes to your skin health.
+For each, you will receive a possible interpretation of whether your genetic variants indicate a greater disposition.